StackPlanner: A Centralized Hierarchical Multi-Agent System with Task-Experience Memory Management: Methodology

 \subsection{Hierarchical Coordination}

 \paragraph{Central Coordinator Action Space}

-The central coordinator operates over a compact discrete action space:
+Central coordinator operates over a compact discrete action:

-Here \textsc{Plan} determines the next coordination step based on task memory. \textsc{Delegate} assigns a scoped subtask to a selected sub-agent, together with task requirements and relevant contextual information. \textsc{Revise} actively optimizes task memory via condensation and pruning.

-This action space keeps the coordinator focused on global progress, ensuring that system-wide behavior remains strictly task-oriented.
-Implementation details of central coordinator are deferred to Appendix~\ref{appendix: prompts}.
+Here \textsc{Plan} determines the next coordination step based on task memory. \textsc{Delegate} assigns a scoped subtask to a selected sub-agent, together with task requirements and relevant contextual information. \textsc{Revise} actively optimizes task memory via condensation and pruning, and is implemented through two concrete operations, \textsc{Summarize} and \textsc{Reflect}, corresponding to memory compression and pruning, respectively.
+We additionally include a \textsc{Finish} decision, which is selected by the coordinator to terminate the task when the task is fulfilled.
+This action space keeps the coordinator focused on global progress, ensuring system-wide behavior remains task-oriented.
+Central coordinator details are in Appendix~\ref{appendix: prompts}.